The Jewish Catalog: The first Jewish Catalog (1973)

-The book was edited by Richard Siegel (a then 26-year old rabbinical student), and Michael Strassfeld and Sharon Strassfeld (then 23-year-old members of Chavorat Shalom of Boston).
+The book was edited by Richard Siegel (a then 26-year old rabbinical student), Michael Strassfeld and Sharon Strassfeld (then 23-year-old members of Havurat Shalom of Boston).
 Much of the book reflected the experimental nature of the Chavurah movement.

 The book was described by its editors as being about the “Jewish education and Jewish living in the fullest sense” but with an emphasis on the practical and DIY elements of the tradition, modeled in part after the famous Whole Earth Catalog. (some have also noted similarities in style and approach with the classic book Our Bodies, Ourselves) The book emphasized a democratic Judaism that was practiced by ordinary Jews, without the essential need for professionals and that was egalitarian in nature (rejecting prohibitions that would limit the role of women in Jewish ritual practice).

-Subjects explored in this volume include: spiritual practices for the home, tips for Jewish travel (in Europe, Israel, and the Soviet Union), holidays, life cycle events, crafts, cooking, education and especially ways to reclaim traditional ritual practices in a non-Orthodox context.
+Subjects explored in this volume include: spiritual practices for the home, tips for Jewish travel (in Europe, Israel, and the Soviet Union), holidays, life cycle events, crafts, cooking, education and especially ways to reclaim traditional ritual practices, such as ritual purity laws, in non-Orthodox context.

 Reception of the book was mixed with some relatively positive reviews, but others not.
-Most notable of the critics was Marshall Skalare who reviewed the book for Commentary Magazine, who acknowledged that the book was "a best seller with vengeance" in the Jewish publishing world, but then proceeded to criticize the book for its lack of respective for normative Judaism and its excessive deference to youth culture.
+Most notable of the critics was Marshall Sklare who reviewed the book for Commentary Magazine, who acknowledged that the book was "a best seller with vengeance" in the Jewish publishing world, but then proceeded to criticize the book for its lack of respective for normative Judaism and its excessive deference to youth culture.
 In response, readers wrote in with a wide range of views, most critical of Sklare's review of the book, but with some in agreement.